riotz-works/slides/contents/2017-serverless-conf/slide.md

   Development on AWS Lambda with TypeScript, which is promoted by Java developers ]
 .footer[
-  @Serverlessconf Tokyo of November 2017
+  @Serverlessconf Tokyo 2017 / 40 min
   Slides are posted on .url[[`https://goo.gl/Mn5xab`](https://goo.gl/Mn5xab)]
 ]